I grew up enjoying snowy winters every year in Montana, so when I moved to southern California for college, I missed the snow. A lot.

 With a height of six to seven feet and a spread of six feet, ‘Southern Gentleman’ makes an appealing, informal hedge.

-‘Southern Gentleman’ blooms from early to late June and is hardy to Zones 3-9.
+This male cultivar blooms from early to late June and is hardy in Zones 3 to 9.

 For a stunning cultivar with abundant clusters of bright red berries, try ‘Winter Red.’
 Mature plants have a height and spread of six to eight feet.

-Hardy to Zones 3-9, ‘Winter Red’ blooms between early and late June, making her a perfect pair for ‘Southern Gentleman.’
+Hardy in Zones 3 to 9, ‘Winter Red’ blooms between early and late June, making her a perfect pair for ‘Southern Gentleman.’